aztekmq/rag-sandbox/README.md

 prewarm automatically runs again so first-question latency steadily improves once the thread completes.

+## Behind-the-scenes ingest flow

+1. **Upload handling and persistence**
+   * Incoming Gradio uploads (or file paths) are normalized to real paths, preserving original names while sanitizing them for the PDF storage directory (`data/pdfs`).
+Verbose debug/info logs trace each candidate path and final resolution.
+If nothing is uploaded, the handler short-circuits with a warning.
+Failures are collected with stack traces to keep the UI response actionable.

+   * Successfully resolved files are written to the PDF directory before ingestion begins, ensuring the vectorization step always reads from a stable on-disk location.
+All writes and errors are logged for traceability.

+2. **PDF text extraction and chunking**
+   * The ingestion utility spins up a `PdfIngestor` with configurable chunk sizing/overlap, logging the parameters up front.
+Each PDF is opened with PyPDFium, page-by-page text is extracted with debug-level progress, and the full document text is split into overlapping chunks while recording byte offsets for metadata.
+The module emits info-level summaries for every file and a roll-up of total PDFs and chunks processed.

+   * Nonexistent PDFs are skipped with warnings to avoid hard failures during batch runs.

+3. **Embedding generation and vector-store write**
+   * The RAG engine gathers all PDFs from the ingest directory, runs the chunker, and then calls the embedding layer.
+It handles missing embedding assets explicitly—logging exceptions and returning guidance on placing the Snowflake Arctic model locally or enabling downloads—before proceeding.
+Successful runs upsert chunk embeddings, raw text, and metadata into the Chroma collection and log the totals for auditing.

+   * The embedding helper enforces offline-first behavior, verifying assets exist under `EMBEDDING_MODEL_DIR` (or downloading them when allowed), loading the model once via an LRU cache, and providing detailed logging around asset discovery and encoding throughput.

+4. **Operational safeguards and telemetry**
+   * Global configuration sets DEBUG-level logging by default, writes to both console and `data/logs/app.log`, and ensures required directories (PDFs, Chroma DB, logs, models) exist before ingestion.
+Offline defaults prevent accidental network calls unless explicitly enabled via `ALLOW_HF_INTERNET`, aligning with the request for verbose, auditable operations.

+   * Ingestion status is surfaced back to the UI through `ingest_pdfs()` responses, allowing administrators to see success counts or actionable error messages after each run.

+All steps follow verbose logging conventions so activities can be debugged easily and remain aligned with international programming and scripting standards.

 ## Operations
 - **Upload PDFs (Admin)**: Add IBM MQ PDFs via the left panel, then click **Re-index all PDFs**.
 Files are stored in `/app/data/pdfs`.
 - **Delete documents (Admin)**: Select a document from the dropdown and click **Delete selected** to remove its chunks from Chroma.